The 10 Best Final Draft Alternatives for Screenwriters

-Final Draft is still the industry-leading screenwriting software, but to the beginning writer the price tag might be a turn-off.
-How to know that the screenwriting life is for you?
-How to get to grips with the unique requirements of script format?
+Final Draft is still the industry-leading screenwriting software, but to the newer writer the price tag can be a turn-off.

 Fortunately, gone are the days of wonky Word templates and manual margins.
-There is now a plethora of alternative screenwriting software, and given that writers often share scripts as PDFs, using a “lesser” software package doesn’t have to be a black mark.
+There is now a plethora of alternative screenwriting software to Final Draft, and given that writers often share scripts as PDFs, using a “lesser” screenwriting software package doesn’t have to be a black mark.

 Celtx has additional studio tools, designed to help writers and filmmaking teams take a script through the various stages before production.
 They won’t apply to every writer, but could prove useful for a multi-hyphenate (i.e. producer-director, writer-director, etc.).

 The software has collaboration features.
 These features are extremely helpful in giving you online feedback on your working script.
 Say you need a producer or director or script editor to give you feedback on your script, this is exactly where online feedback can be so useful, helping you see updates as they come in live.

 The main takeaway from this software is that it is free to use and you can write industry standard scripts regardless of not having to pay for it.
 Celtx has a reputation that has somewhat diminished over the years but it remains a strong Final Draft alternative.

 Yes, like the hat (sort of), Trelby is a free download available for Mac and Windows.
 It is an open-source screenwriting software.
 It runs on the Fountain plain text screenwriting markup language and is an open source project, meaning anyone can download and contribute to the programme’s code.